⚕️ This is a health information article. It does not replace advice from your doctor, obstetrician, or midwife. View sources

 Allergic Reaction (Rare)

 Some people are allergic to Zingiberaceae family plants (cardamom, ginger, turmeric).
-If you have a known ginger allergy, use cardamom with caution.
-Symptoms: skin rash, itching, or swelling after eating.
-Stop use and consult a doctor if this occurs.
+If you have a known ginger allergy, use cardamom cautiously.
+Symptoms: skin rash, itching, or swelling.
+Stop immediately and consult a doctor if this occurs during pregnancy.

 💓